yijunyu/demo/README.md

-# demo-vscode-fast
+# Demo of Flattened Abstract Syntax Trees in Deep Learning using GitPod (see also the Visual Studio Code Extension)

-This repository provides a demonstration of the deep learning package for classifying the code parsed by the FAST utility.
-All the binary and python dependencies have been provided in this package, including also the trained models and the pre-trained embeddings.
-To reproduce the results, all you need is to enable the GitPod app to access your GitHub account so that the commands can be run on a remote server.
+This repository provides a demonstration of the deep learning package for classifying code parsed by the [fast utility](https://cloud.docker.com/u/yijun/repository/docker/yijun/fast).
+You can run fast in your own machine as a docker container of course, but here you don't even need that because all the binary and python dependencies have been provided, including also the trained models and the pre-trained embeddings.

+To reproduce the results, all you need is to [enable the GitPod app to access your GitHub account](https://gitpod.io/#https://github.com/yijunyu/demo-vscode-fast) so that the commands can be run on a remote server belonging to yourself.

 ## initialisation